woliveiras/Klon/README.md

 - `--exclude-from` – list of files with `rsync` exclude patterns (comma-separated).
 - `--hostname` – sets the hostname in the cloned system (adjusts `/etc/hostname` and `/etc/hosts`).
  - `--expand-root` – after cloning the partition table, grow the last data partition on the destination disk (usually the root filesystem) to use all remaining free space.
+ - `--delete-dest` – when syncing, delete files on the destination that do not exist on the source (maps to rsync `--delete`).
+Use with care.

 ## Development